-Kaye studied Bachelor of Science-Nursing, at Curtin University and graduated as a Registered Nurse in 2008.
-Kaye currently works as Registered Nurse (part-time) looking after babies under 28 days at Neonatal Department at Princess Margaret Hospital for Children, Subiaco, Perth (WA).
-Her previous paediatric nursing experience includes working at the Emergency Department, Gastroenterology and Immunology Departments at Princess Margaret Hospital for Children.
+Talijancich Kaye has completed her Bachelor of Science in Nursing at Curtin University in 2008.
+She is currently working as a Registered Nurse (part-time) looking after babies under 28 days in Neonatal Department at Princess Margaret Hospital for Children, Perth, Australia.
+Her previous paediatric nursing experience includes working in the Emergency Department, Gastroenterology and Immunology Departments at Princess Margaret Hospital for Children.
 She has also worked for Edith Cowan University as a Paediatric Clinical Facilitator.
-Kaye commenced at Perth Paediatrics in 2016.
-She brings her skills and dedicated passion of working with children, to the first multi-specialty private paediatric clinic in Western Australia kayetali@optusnet.com.au
+She has commenced at Perth Paediatrics in 2016.
+She brings her skills and dedicated passion of working with children to the first multispecialty private paediatric clinic in Western Australia.

+kayetali@optusnet.com.au